liyao001/BioQueue/README.md

 ```

 ## Useful informations
 1. To stop the queue, the webserver or the ftp server, just hit `Ctrl-c` in the terminal from which BioQueue is running.
-If you run the queue or FTP server in the background, hit
+If you run the queue or FTP server in background, hit
 ```
 python worker/queue_daemon.py stop
 python worker/ftp_daemon.py stop